What is SMSC?

-At Sneyd Academy, we strive to create a learning environment which promotes respect, diversity and self-awareness and equips all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
-The curriculum provides a wide range of artistic, sporting and cultural opportunities that encourage pupils to work together and use imagination in their learning.
-Activities are planned that require pupils to reflect and empathise with others as well as giving them the confidence to provide their opinions and develop their own view points.
+At Sneyd Academy, we strive to create an environment which promotes respect, diversity and self-awareness and equips all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
+We ensure the curriculum provides a wide range of artistic, sporting and cultural opportunities that encourage pupils to work together and use imagination in their learning.
+We aspire to provide activities that require pupils to reflect and empathise with others as well as giving them the confidence to provide their opinions and develop their own view points.
 Our school values of Respect, Resilience, Friendship, Positivity and Pride underpin everything we do.

 As well as developing and promoting the SMSC values, we also promote the following fundamental British values: Democracy, Rule of Law, Individual liberty, Mutual respect and Tolerance of those with different faiths and beliefs.
 Please feel free to take a look at our British Values page to learn more about how we promote the British Values.
 Click here.

 How do we ensure there are opportunities for SMSC development?

 At Sneyd Academy we recognise that the personal development of children, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
 We want to give each child the opportunity to explore social and moral issues; develop a sense of social and moral responsibility and promote the British Values.
 We therefore aim to provide an education that provides children with opportunities to explore and develop: